Last Updated on July 31, 2023

 - CATATONIC/XENOPHOBIC CAT

 Xenophobia means “fear or hatred of things strange or foreign.”
 Xenophobic cats are afraid of EVERYTHING that is new or unfamiliar.
 Their fearful behavior is hardwired into their character; it is caused by genetics and/or kittenhood experiences (nature or nurture).
 These cats will hide when a stranger comes into their home, and they typically will not come out until well after the company has left.
 They do not do well with human contact (being held, petted, etc.) and they are easily disturbed by any change in their environment.
 When displaced, they bolt and then HIDE IN SILENCE.
 They tend to remain in the same hiding place and become almost catatonic, immobilized with fear.
-If they are found by someone other than their owners, they are typically mistaken as being untamed or “feral.”
+When cats are found by someone other than their owners, they are typically mistaken as being untamed or “feral.”
 The primary strategy to recover these cats would be to set baited humane traps.
 Xenophobic cats that become “lost” are routinely absorbed into the feral cat population.

 Owner Behaviors That Create Problems: